Álvaro Fidalgo: Castellón

 On 25 August 2020, Fidalgo signed a three-year deal with Segunda División newcomers CD Castellón.
 He made his professional debut on 12 September, coming on as a second-half substitute for Jorge Fernández in a 2–1 away win against SD Ponferradina.

 América

-On 1 February 2021, despite featuring regularly, Fidalgo was loaned to Liga MX side Club América for the remainder of the campaign, with a buyout clause.
-On 2 June 2021, Fidalgo signed a four-year deal with Club América.
+On 1 February 2021, despite featuring regularly at Castellón, Fidalgo joined Mexican club América on a season-long loan.
+On 2 June 2021, Club América confirmed the permanent signing of Fidalgo.

 Personal life

 Fidalgo's grandfather Rafael was also a footballer.
 A defender, he played professionally for UP Langreo, Real Oviedo and Caudal Deportivo.